U.S. Savings Bonds—A Safe Place to Save Money

 When Are Savings Bonds Appropriate Investments?

 U.S. savings bonds are certainly a safe way to save money, but be sure you’re putting money into bonds for the right reasons.
-Remember, the interest rates can be higher than a typical savings account, but there can be some liquidity concerns to contend with.
-If there's a chance that you might need access to the money inside of a year, this could present a problem.
+Remember, the interest rates can be higher than a typical savings account, but there can be some liquidity concerns.
+If there's a chance you might need access to the money inside of a year, this could present a problem.

 Savings bonds should be considered for financial goals somewhere between five and 10 years away.
 You can redeem the bonds without penalty after five years, but you could probably see better returns with other investments if you plan on hanging onto bonds for much longer than 10 years.